 Walter Dorn is Professor of Defence Studies at the Royal Military College of Canada (RMC) and the Canadian Forces College (CFC).
 He teaches officers of rank major to brigadier-general from Canada and about 20 other countries.
-He specializes in arms control, peace operations, just war theory, international criminal law, international verification and enforcement, and the United Nations.
+He specializes in arms control, international criminal law, just war theory, peace operations, treaty verification and enforcement, and the United Nations.

 Dr. Dorn seeks to promote international peace and security through teaching, research and service, including field work.
 This website offers some of the results of this effort, especially publications.

-His two most recent books are Air Power in UN Operations: Wings for Peace (Ashgate, 2014) and Keeping Watch: Monitoring, Technology, and Innovation in UN Peace Operations (UNU Press, 2011).
-He is hoping to "someday soon" finish a book tentatively titled Global Watch: UN Monitoring for International Peace and Human Security, to explore the UN's expanding monitoring of conflicts, ceasefires, elections, human rights, sanctions, enforcement actions and global security generally.
+Two of his books are Air Power in UN Operations: Wings for Peace (Ashgate, 2014) and Keeping Watch: Monitoring, Technology, and Innovation in UN Peace Operations (UNU Press, 2011).
+He is also developing digital simulations of peace/peacekeeping operations for training and education (www.peacekeepingsim.net).

 Further biographical detail can be found on the Bio and Contact page.